Do not give ibuprofen to a dog without specific dosing instructions from your veterinarian.

 It turns out that there are several types of cyclooxygenase, however.
 Some types are involved in producing inflammatory prostaglandins and others involved in producing prostaglandins needed for normal body functions.
 Ibuprofen is what is called a non-selective cyclooxygenase inhibitor, which means it inhibits all types of cyclooxygenase, not just the ones that produce inflammatory mediators.

 Ibuprofen inhibits prostaglandins involved in the blood supply to the stomach as well as blood supply to the kidneys.

 In humans, these effects are minor enough that they did not preclude approval for over-the-counter use but in dogs or cats, these issues are life-threatening.
 It turns out that dogs and cats are much more sensitive to these issues than people.

 Ibuprofen has a very narrow safety margin in dogs and, since numerous safer medications are readily available, it is very rarely ever prescribed.
 Ibuprofen is too toxic for cats at any dose.
-A typical pill has 200 mg of ibuprofen so only a few pills can be toxic depending on the size of the animal.
+A typical pill has 200 mg of ibuprofen, which is actually quite a lot, so it doesn't take many pills to cause a poisoning.

 The first level of toxicity involves ulceration of the stomach.
 This leads to vomiting with or without blood, appetite loss, and/or stools that are black from digested blood.
 The worst case scenario is rupture of the stomach leading to death.
 Repeated use of ibuprofen will increase the risk of toxicity even at doses that would not be toxic in single exposures.